Exclusive -- Trump Lawyer Jenna Ellis Receives Threats: 'You Deserved to Be Raped'

-Jenna Ellis, a legal advisor to President Donald Trump and senior legal adviser to the Trump campaign, has received threats, late night phone calls from unfamiliar numbers, and public calls for her disbarment, she told Breitbart News exclusively.
+Jenna Ellis, a legal advisor to President Donald Trump and senior legal adviser to the Trump campaign, has received threats, late night phone calls from unfamiliar numbers, and public calls for her disbarment, she told Breitbart News exclusively Wednesday.

-On Wednesday, Ellis told Breitbart News that she had received “Hundreds of DMs and messages etc threatening me.”
+Via direct message (DM), Ellis told Breitbart News that she had received “Hundreds of DMs and messages etc threatening me.”

 Some threats have been public, like attempts to have her disbarred and encouraging the public to file Bar complaints.